adopted-ember-addons/ember-cli-flash/README.md

 ```

 ## Styling
+This addon is minimal and does not currently ship with a stylesheet.
 You can style flash messages by targetting the appropriate alert class (Foundation or Bootstrap) in your CSS.

 ## Contributing
 Please read the [Contributing guidelines](CONTRIBUTING.md) for information on how to contribute.